bigdata-i523/hid233/notebook.md

 * 09/11/17 Read sections on LaTex and Bibliography Management
 * 09/13/17 Updated LyX, JabRef and MiKTEX
 * 09/18/17 Read sections on reStructured Text, Markdown, Basic Emacs and Report Format
+* 09/19/17 Watched introductory vidoes on ShareLaTex and JabRef

 # Meetings